Clausioporosis/Stroodle/README.md

 **Explanation:**

 - **FROM:** Specifies the base image to use for the Docker image.
 This is typically a lightweight OS image or an image containing a runtime environment (e.g., `node`, `openjdk`).
-- **LABEL:** Adds metadata to the image, such as maintainer information.
 - **WORKDIR:** Sets the working directory inside the container.
-All subsequent commands will be run from this directory.
+All following commands will be run from this directory.
 - **COPY:** Copies files from the host machine to the container.
 - **RUN:** Executes commands to install dependencies or perform other setup tasks.
 - **EXPOSE:** Informs Docker that the container listens on the specified network port at runtime.